-Q125: I have lent my phone/CD/car to my friend / relative / partner and they haven't given it back.
+Q125: I have lent something to a friend / relative / partner and they have not given it back, what can I do?

-The refusal of B to give something borrowed from C back to C is not automatically theft.
+The refusal to give something back which has been borrowed is not automatically theft.
 In some cases it might have to be resolved using the Civil Courts and you may need to see a solicitor for advice.

 B borrows C's power drill.
-B keeps promising to return it, he does not intend to keep it and it is just left in the garage, but he doesn't get round to giving it back.
+B keeps promising to return it, B does not intend to keep it and it is just left in the garage, but B doesn't get round to giving it back.
 If this is pure forgetfulness, which goes on for a fairly long period (despite reminders) it would not be theft.
-However, eventually there comes a point where C has been deprived of his property for so long that B has no excuse for not returning it (perhaps a year or more) and the Criminal Courts would consider he had stolen the drill.
+However, eventually there comes a point where C has been deprived of their property for so long that B has no excuse for not returning it (perhaps a year or more) and the Criminal Courts could consider if B had stolen the drill.

-If you have a problem with someone who has borrowed your property, keep a record of all the occasions you have asked for it back and then ask a solicitor to send a formal letter asking for the return of the property.
+If you have a problem with someone who has borrowed your property and has not given it back, keep a record of all the occasions you have asked for it and then ask a solicitor to send a formal letter asking for the return of the property.
 If the property is still not returned, there may sufficient reason to justify making a complaint of theft to the police.

-- B is walking along the street chatting on her mobile phone when C runs past and takes the phone from her hand and runs off with it.
+◾ B is sat on a park bench with their mobile phone on the bench next to them, when C runs past and takes the phone from the bench and runs off with it.

 ◾ B takes an item from the shelf of a shop and leaves the shop without paying for it (shoplifting).